bhupinbaral0/CMS/README.md

 # CMS
 canteen management system  (major project)

-you may need to install following things: django python pillow postgresql pillow pgAdmin psycopg2
+you may need to install all requirements.txt

 Also dont forgot to makemigration and migrate

+if you need any help contact me shekharneupane23@gmail.com